CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WebViewCompatible.md

 ## Feature limitations

 When compared to the UWP **WebView** control, the current release of the WPF and Windows Forms **WebView** controls has some limitations.
 For the complete list of these limitations, see [Known Issues of the WebView control for Windows Forms and WPF applications](WebView-known-issues.md).
-The WebViewCompatible control has further limitations because it exposes a common interface that is a subset of common functionality across the two underlying implementations.
-In a system that supports the Windows 10 WebViewControl, this control will exhibit those limitations plus further exclusions to the exposed functionality.
-In a legacy environment, this control will use WebBrowser, and have the same additional interface limitations.
+The **WebViewCompatible** control has further limitations because it exposes a common interface that is a subset of common functionality across the two underlying implementations.
+In a system that supports the Windows 10 **WebViewControl**, this control will exhibit those limitations plus further exclusions to the exposed functionality.
+In a legacy environment, this control will use **WebBrowser**, and have the same additional interface limitations.

 ## Add the WebViewCompatible control to the Visual Studio Toolbox